-- Eaves may encroach up to 900mm into the side boundary setbacks providing a 400mm gap is retained between the eave fascia and the side boundary. - Pergola and balconies can encroach up to 1.5m into the minimum side setback. - A garage and /or carport can encroach into the side setback if nominated on the building envelope plan specific for that lot. - Carports can be encroached up to 750mm into the secondary frontage setback.
+- Eaves may encroach up to 900mm into the side boundary setbacks providing a 400mm gap is retained between the eave fascia and the side boundary. - Pergolas can encroach into the setback with a minimum setback from the boundary of 1.0m. - Balconies can encroach into the setback with a minimum setback from the boundary of 1.5m - A garage and/or carport can encroach into a side setback if the building envelope plan for that lot shows an 'allowable encroachment' within that setback. - Carports can encroach up to 750mm into a setback on a secondary frontage. - Roof decks may partially or totally cover garages or 2 carports within the side setbacks.